Screen Archive South East is committed to developing its collection and sharing it. It does this by undertaking a set of core activities:

 - festival curators in the development of new events for art & film festivals

 When rights allow, it also licenses material for broadcast and commercial uses.
 SASE makes charges for some activities and this includes commercial use.

 Alongside its heritage work, its main annual public activity is CINECITY – the Brighton Film Festival.
 It is devoted to exploring contemporary and historical film culture and it is supported by the Arts Council England, the British Film Institute, Brighton & Hove City Council, Picturehouse Cinemas and the University of Brighton.

 SASE’s production service underpins a great deal of the archive’s outward-facing activities.
-It is dedicated to the development and production of DVDs, BluRays and DCPs for public, partner and commercial use and often such programmes are titled, edited and accompanied by soundtracks.
+It produces BluRays and DCPs for public, partner and commercial use and often such programmes are titled, edited and accompanied by soundtracks.
 We also supply files of films for use within external productions and projects.
 Our production work is undertaken at our facility within the West Sussex Record Office.

 Screen Archive South East is committed to embedding Diversity into all of its activities.
 It informs the resources we create and influences all of our public activities.
 We subscribe to the University of Brighton’s Equality and Diversity Policy (2008) and the BFI’s Diversity Standards (2015).